eigerco/polka-storage-book/src/getting-started/local-testnet.md

 ## Native Binaries

-You can download our latest releases's binaries directly and run them on your machine without additional dependencies.
+Our latest releases's binaries are available to download and can be run without additional dependencies.
 We support `Linux x86_64` and `MacOS ARM x64`.
 The commands below will download:

 - [Relay Chain](https://github.com/paritytech/polkadot-sdk/releases) binaries (`polkadot`, `polkadot-prepare-worker`, `polkadot-execute-worker`),